 Have you ever wondered about doing a safari with kids?
 For years I had and now we’ve done it!
-When investigating a self drive safari, Namibia was the country that came up top, time and again.
+We decided against going to one of the more popular countries like Kenya – I think we will save exploring Nairobi for another time.
+For this trip, we needed something better for small kids and when investigating a self-drive safari, Namibia was the country that came up top, time and again.

 Driving on gravel is hard work even when the roads are in decent condition.
 Driving for long distances, for long periods of time, while looking at vast expanses of nothingness is hard work.
 Driving while trying to take in beautiful scenery is, you guessed it, hard work.
 Add to that the complexities of driving in the desert, safety issues and possibly camping as your accommodation..
 Suddenly you’ve got a lot to think about.

 Luckily, I’ve got you covered with my comprehensive 50 tips and tricks for a self-drive in Namibia.